What makes a great delivery experience?

 5. A seamless customer experience from point-of-sale to delivery

-We’ve given you the pieces of the puzzle from point-of-sale to delivery, but the magic is in how you put it all together.
+We’ve given you the pieces of the puzzle from point-of-sale to delivery, but the magic is in how you put it all together in a multi drop route planner.

 Making sure that your customer is informed from the moment they make their purchase, right the way through to accepting their delivery can make you memorable.
 It's worth using a tool like UXpressia to draw your customer's delivery journey.
 No two businesses are the same, so it can be a great way to identify how you can provide extra value to your customer throughout the delivery experience.